 - It’s common courtesy to inform everyone with parental responsibility (including the child’s father whether or not he has parental responsibility) that you are taking the child abroad for a period of time.
 They may otherwise be concerned for the welfare of the child.

-- A failure to obtain consent could result in an application to the court by your ex under the Child Abduction Act 1984, alleging that you have abducted the child from the country.
+- A failure to obtain consent may result in an application to the court by your ex under the Child Abduction Act 1984, alleging that you have abducted the child from the country.

 Child Abduction Act 1984